 Public Domain Day 2020: Take a look at this year’s books in the public domain.

 Hello aspiring authors and entrepreneurs, I’m Robert Nahas, Founder and CEO of Writer Services.
-Today we’re taking a look at books in public domain.
-Public domain books are books that, because copyright law or simply through the passage of time, are no longer restricted in how you can use them in books, movies, television scripts, and other intellectual properties.
+Today, we’re taking a look at books in public domain.
+Public domain books are books that, because of copyright laws and simply through the passage of time, are no longer restricted in how you can use them in books, movies, television scripts, and other intellectual properties.
 You’re able to even republish public domain books any way you like.

 Also be sure to subscribe to my RSS feed as I will be sure to keep you updated for the coming years.